Connect to your first target

 $ boundary connect ssh -target-name "Generated target" -target-scope-name "Generated project scope"

-boundary connect can accommodate executing clients even when there is
+can accommodate executing clients even when there is no built-in support

 client.
 You can use this flag to create an authenticated proxy to almost